raphaelyancey/Virtual_FM_Band/README.md

 ### `ERROR:root:Couldn't start swmixer:`

 Make sure you specified the correct device index in the `.env` file.
-To list the device indexes, see https://stackoverflow.com/a/39677871/2544016.
+To list the device indexes, see above.